 What is Truncus Arteriosus?

-How does Truncus Arteriosus affect delivery?
+How does Truncus Arteriosus affect delivery and after birth?

-What is the surgery for Truncus Arteriosus, and what are the long-term effects?
+What is the surgery for Truncus Arteriosus?

 Most babies with truncus arteriosus need surgery in the newborn period.
 There are several components of the repair:

 - The pulmonary arteries are separated from the blood vessel leading out of the heart.

 - An artificial pulmonary valve is placed between the right ventricle and the pulmonary arteries.

 - The VSD is closed.

 - The large blood vessel is left in place as the aorta.

 What happens after surgery and what is the long-term prognosis?